CloudLabsAI-Azure/AIW-Azure-Virtual-Desktop/11-MS-Teams-Optimized-Experience.md

    ![ws name.](media/avdv218.png)

+   >**Note**: If you are not able to select other audio devices.
+Please skip the step and continue with the lab.

 1. Now, Close the settings tab and go to **calendar** (1) which is located in the side blade.
 Select **Meet now** (2).

    ![ws name.](media/teams13.png)